aewindle110/DroneWQ/README.md

 This will configure an anaconda environment with all of the required tools and libraries.
 When it's done, run `conda activate dronewq` to activate the environment configured.
-Each time you run start a new anaconda prompt, you'll need to run `conda activate dronewq`
+Each time you run start a new anaconda prompt, you'll need to run `conda activate dronewq`.

+To access jupyter notebook or lab, run `jupyter lab` or `jupyter notebook`

 ## ***MicaSense Folder Structure***